 Using Photos for Garden Health Monitoring

-I also use photos for growth monitoring, health check comparisons, and as a reference for looking up information, such as leaf discolouration, issues, identification of insects, etc. You can use it as a visual reference for your own research, pop the image into a reverse photo-look-up, consult a forum, show it to a gardening friend, or ask for advice from a helpful staffer at your favourite garden supply store.
+I also use photos for growth monitoring, health check comparisons, and as a reference for looking up information, such as leaf discolouration, issues, identification of insects, etc. You can use it as a visual reference for research, pop the image into a reverse photo-look-up, consult a forum, show it to a gardening friend, or ask for advice from a helpful staffer at your favourite garden supply store.

 If you have a zoom or a macro, it can also give you a magnified image if checking for small pests, like mites on the underside of leaves.
 This can be much handier than a traditional magnifier, especially in the sizzling sunshine.
 Plus you have all the benefits of a reference for research or asking for help without bringing along an actual sample leaf, branch, or bug.